How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 There are many a café on the Manali Mall Road but these looked very regular.
 Not bad but not interesting.
 What caught our fancy is a German bakery just 10 steps away from Naggar Castle.
 This looked interesting and we thought of taking a break for some fueling up.

-When we entered, we realised it is typically a beautifully done up cafe in the hills.
+When we entered, we realised it is typically a beautifully done-up cafe in the hills.
 The seating arrangement is cosy and the decor is understated and very artistic.
-We ordered a slice of lemon cake, chocolate ball and an oatmeal cookie.
+We ordered a slice of lemon cake, a chocolate ball, and an oatmeal cookie.
 These went very well with our coffee.
 They also serve some herbal teas and rhododendron juices.
-Everything we had here was very pocket friendly and top-notch in quality as well as taste.
+Everything we had here was very pocket-friendly and top-notch in quality as well as taste.
 You won’t get anything similar even in the so-called mountain cafes in Delhi NCR.
 This bakery can be a sole reason for a food lover to visit this area.
 We would highly recommend this German bakery for its food along with laid back and relaxed vibes.
 We got some cakes and cookies packed for our way back.
 We wish we had more time to sit here and relax but we had our bus already booked for the evening.
 We started for our next to-do in this area.

 Tripura Sundari Temple

-Just 10 minutes of bike ride from German bakery and we reached our next destination – Tripura Sundari Temple.
-This is an 11th century old temple in Manali which has not been written much about or heard much from the tourists.
-For some reason this temple does not feature in the itinerary of a regular tourist to Manali.
+Just 10 minutes of bike ride from a German bakery and we reached our next destination – Tripura Sundari Temple.
+This is an 11th-century old temple in Manali which has not been written much about or heard much from the tourists.
+For some reason, this temple does not feature in the itinerary of a regular tourist to Manali.
 The temple is built on a slope in typical wooden architecture of those times.
 Thick wooden beams and intricate carvings on wood make this temple look like straight out of the pages of a history book.
 The Tripura Sundari idol is breathtakingly beautiful and the expressions on the face of the Goddess are peaceful and divine.
 We saw a few locals coming here for their prayers but not a single tourist here.
 This is definitely one of the most offbeat things to do in Manali.

 Nicholas Roerich Art Gallery – Himalayan folk and tribal art museum

 On the same road, 5 minutes drive and we were at Roerich’s Himalayan folk and tribal art museum.
 Painter Nicholas Roerich came to India from Russia to study spirituality and stayed on.
-Some of his art work and other pieces of Russian and Himalayan folk art are housed here.
+Some of his artwork and other pieces of Russian and Himalayan folk art are housed here.
 Sadly, it was lunch time and the staff had gone for their lunch.
 They do not allow entry to tourists during lunch hours.
 We were asked to wait for 1 hour but as we said earlier, we were pressed for time.
 We had to make do with whatever displays were lying out in the lawn and it gave us a glimpse of what all could be there, inside the museum.
 We really regret not visiting the museum and make it a point to visit this museum on our next visit to Kullu Manali.

 Creating Art in Hills